andrewbartlett0/off_psi4/README.md

-# TODO
+# Overview
 Version: 2017-11-17
-Add python script descriptions, add example set.
+Update README:
-Update instructions.
+* Add python script descriptions

-# Overview
+* Update instructions.

 This repository contains a pipeline for generating large sets of QM-optimized molecules using Psi4/Turbomole.
 For each molecule, conformers are [1] generated, then [2] MM-optimized.
 Then the user can setup QM geometry